saka10101/PROBLEM-SOLVING/README.md

 # PROBLEM_SOLVING
 This repository consists of solution programs to some interesting problems from variety of sources

-(Problems collection sources includes hackerrank,codeforces,project euler)
+(Problems collection sources includes hackerrank,codeforces,project euler and many more interesting puzzles)